hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/MiddlewareGuide.md

 ### Writing Middleware

-All middleware has to conform to the protocol `RouterMiddleware`.
+All middleware has to conform to the protocol ``Hummingbird/RouterMiddleware``.
 This requires one function `handle(_:context:next)` to be implemented.
 At some point in this function unless you want to shortcut the router and return your own response you should call `next(request, context)` to continue down the middleware stack and return the result, or a result processed by your middleware.

 The following is a simple logging middleware that outputs every URI being sent to the server